robbie2806/fossandvolt-template/README.md

 - Level 3 → 4: 300 XP
 - etc.

-## AI Personality Vibes
+## AI Personality

-### Chill & Supportive
+### Chill & Supportive (Default)
-Relaxed, friendly, and understanding.
-Like a good friend who's always there without judgment.
+Your AI companion has a relaxed, friendly, and understanding personality.
+Like a good friend who's always there without judgment, providing support and encouragement as you grow together.

-### Productive & Direct
-Focused, efficient, and motivating.
-Helps you stay on track with clear, actionable advice.

-### Playful & Cheeky
-Fun, lighthearted, and witty.
-Brightens your day with humor while staying supportive.

-### Calm & Reflective
-Peaceful, thoughtful, and mindful.
-Helps you find clarity and balance through introspection.

 ## Design System